aminebadraoui/MNFST-RAG-UI/README.md

 # MNFST RAG Admin Dashboard - Simplified Multi-Tenant

-A simplified multi-tenant MNFST RAG SaaS solution built with React, TypeScript, and Supabase.
-Perfect for self-hosting on Hostinger.
+A simplified multi-tenant MNFST RAG SaaS solution built with React and TypeScript.
+Perfect for self-hosting.

 ## 🎯 What This Is